 15 Sure-fire Signs You Live a Neo Hippie Lifestyle

 Hippies are more than just tie-dye and bell-bottoms.
 You’ve seen from above the importance of some serious social issues in a hippie’s beliefs.
 Let’s take a look at how those translate to your inner hippie in 2024.

 Hippie Lifestyle Sign #1.
 You vote liberal

-You might believe in the legalization of marijuana.
+Modern-day hippies might believe in the legalization of marijuana.

-You might believe in a woman’s right to an abortion.
+They might believe in a woman’s right to an abortion.

 Moreover, hippies have extreme empathy and respect for all living things and generally believe that everyone should have basic rights and support to live.